-We also asked respondents if they were motivated to learn more about the dangers of childhood lead poisoning on a scale of 1-7 (Not interested at all-interested).
+We also asked respondents if they were motivated to learn more about the dangers of childhood lead poisoning.
+We judged this question on a scale of 1-7 (Not interested at all-interested).
 On this question we had an average response of 4.41 with a standard deviation of 1.67.
 Based on this we can see that respondents indicated that they are pretty neutral on wanting to learn more about this issue.